 What are Medicare Supplements (Medigap)?

 Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage....
 (Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Medicare Part B is medical coverage for people with Original Medicare.
 It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
 Part A is for hospital inpatient care....) health insurance coverage.
-Dubbed Medigap by the Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities...., these policies help pay some of the A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., and Coinsurance is a percentage of the total you are required to pay for a medical service. ... shared costs that are built into Medicare.
+Dubbed Medigap by the Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities...., these policies help pay some of the A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., and Coinsurance is a percentage of the total you are required to pay for a medical service. ...
+An amount patients pay for their share of the cost of medical service or supply, like a doctor’s visit, hospital inpatient visit, or prescription drug.... that are built into Medicare.

 In all but three states, Medicare supplements are standardized into 10 lettered Medigap plans (A, B, C, D, F, G, K, L, M, and N).
 Each lettered plan, regardless of which insurance carrier offers it, has the exact same benefits.
 So if you buy a Plan F policy from AARP, for example, it will have all of the same features, benefits, and coverages as a Plan F policy from Aetna, Blue Cross Blue Shield, etc.